discover-labs/dictum/docs/docs/data_model/metrics_and_measures.md

 ```

 !!! warning
-    Generally, Hyperplane tries to leave as much calculation as possible to the database
+    Generally, Dictum tries to leave as much calculation as possible to the database
     backend.

     SQLite doesn't support `FULL OUTER JOIN` construct, so the backend will materialize